lvl99/blockpress/IMPROVEMENTS.md

     layout slug).
 Need to really standardise that to make it clear and consistent.
   - Figure out how to standardise nested block parent references for easy rendering and caching retrieval.
   - ~~Rename plugin to avoid reminders about upgrading due to existing plugin with same name~~
+  - Refactor all layout/block classes to define content/customise/configure fields in `__construct` function to support i18n/i10n functions (can also mean to remove $pecial $auce too -- that was a silly idea to begin with)